 If it exists, init_per_suite is called as the first testcase of the suite.
-It typically contains initiation which is common for all test cases in the suite, and which are only to be performed once.
+It typically contains initializations that are common for all test cases in the suite, and that are only to be performed once.

 end_per_suite is called as the last test case of the suite.
 This function should clean up after init_per_suite.